How to Go Plastic-Free: Sustainable Packaging Alternatives

 Circular packaging is made from packaging and becomes packaging again: how close to this vision is your current packaging suite?

-First is by using as much recycled content as possible in your packaging, specifically post-consumer waste - this supports and financially bolsters the recycling industry to recover materials continually.
+First, use as much recycled content as possible in your packaging, especially post-consumer waste.
+This supports and financially bolsters the recycling industry so materials can be recovered on an ongoing basis.

-Second is to design your packaging for recyclability in municipal recycling streams whenever possible.
-Recycling has come under a lot of fire recently, with myths circulating like “everything you recycle gets landfilled anyway.”
-In reality, a well-run recycler that has taken the time to educate its community about what should and shouldn’t be recycled can sort and sell 90% or more of what they receive to be remanufactured.
+Second, design your packaging for recyclability in municipal recycling streams whenever possible.
+Recycling has come under a lot of fire recently, with myths like “everything you recycle gets landfilled anyway.”
+In reality, a well-run recycler that has invested in educating its community on what can and can’t be recycled can often sort and sell 90% or more of what it receives to be remanufactured.